Fertifa

 Fertifa paid twice: once for a platform that did not work, once for a platform that did.
 The second time, they paid for engineers who told them hard truths up front, worked transparently, and built something their enterprise clients would trust.

 Four years later, after multiple funding rounds and a growing enterprise client base, they were ready to build their own engineering team.
-We helped them hire their Head of Engineering, worked alongside the new team through the handover, and phased out once they had everything they needed.
+We helped them hire their Head of Engineering, worked alongside the new team through the handover, and stepped back once they had everything they needed.

 Working with Hurricane Studio has given us the best of both worlds: flexibility to manage burn and make the most of our limited runway, but best-in-class dev resources so we don't have to compromise on the quality of our platform.